beloinstitute/myhumanity/#disruption.md

 Leverage the products

-If you do not talk there is now ay you can sharpen certain arguements.
+If you do not talk there is no way you can sharpen certain arguements.

 You need to have an eco-system where gys meet and they share knowledge When you share knowledge, you get to learn new things.